For more comprehensive family law information go to:

-On this page ‘spouse’ means same or opposite-sex married spouses or registered domestic partners.
+The information on this page only applies to married spouses or registered domestic partners.
 The information here does not apply to common law couples.
 For information about common law relationships go to LISNS page on common law relationships, and nsfamilylaw.ca.

 Nova Scotia’s Matrimonial Property Act sets out the law on how matrimonial property may be divided after married spouses or registered domestic partners separate.
 The Matrimonial Property Act only applies to married spouses and registered domestic partners.
 It does not apply to common law couples.

 No. The Matrimonial Property Act does not apply to common law relationships.
 Common law couples cannot ask for a division of property under the Nova Scotia Matrimonial Property Act unless they have a Registered Domestic Partnership.